 40+ Unique Game Boards (Maps)

 You can have fun playing your opponents on the classic World Map or explore our 40+ unique maps.
-We have maps of the United States, Europe, Great Britain and Ireland, Mediterranean Sea, Africa, Eastern Asia, New York City, San Francisco, Tamriel, Westeros and many more.
+We have maps of the United States, Europe, Great Britain and Ireland, the Mediterranean, Africa, Eastern Asia, New York City, San Francisco, Tamriel, Westeros and many more.
 Maps are designed and critiqued by our community before being added to our map database.
 If you have a good idea or are creative with Photoshop please do drop into our Map Creation Forum and help us create a map.

 Three Game Types